Boen97/BackStore/notes/os/three-easy-pieces/virtualization/2-processes.md

 and by doing other work as related to I/O setup, the OS now set the stage for program execution jump to the `main()` routine, the OS transfer control of the CPU to the newly-created process thus the program begins its execution

+## Process States

+in a simplified view, a process can be in one of three states:

+1. Running
+   a process is running on a processor. this means it is executing instructions

+2. Ready
+   in ready state, a process is ready to run but for some reason the OS has chosen not to run it at this given moment

+3. Blocked
+   in the blocked state, a process has performed some kind of operation that makes it not ready to run `until some other event takes place` a common example, when a process `initiates an I/O request on disk` it becomes blocked and thus some other process can use the processor

+`scheduled` - process from ready state to running state `descheduled` - process from running state to ready state

+when process `blocked`, the OS will keep it as such until some event occurs (such as I/O completion)